 Before he began using Shapr3D, Miguel had zero experience with CAD software.
 He tried his hand with uMake but found the app too complicated.
 Concepts was another no go, because he found that the software ultimately didn’t meet his expectations.

 After his previous experiences, he began to use Shapr3D’s free version first.
 After a two-week trial of Pro, he saw the benefits of construction planes and colors, and purchased a subscription.

-I have worked on several projects while learning to use Shapr3D.
-First off, I was modeling a bathtub and sauna, and my production plant layout.
-Then, I have separately designed some of the machinery I use for the plant and then I incorporate it into the main design.
-Besides that, I have also designed the canteen I plan to build for the plant employees.
+While learning Shapr3D, Miguel worked on several projects.
+First, he modeled a bathtub and sauna, and then moved on to the more industrial production plant layout.
+He separately designed some of the machinery used for the plant and then incorporated them into the main design.
+He also designed the cafeteria he planned for the plant’s employees.

 Like the article?
 Spread the word by sharing

 Learn how a car parts designer uses Shapr3d for client communication and manufacturing